mattdesl/budo/docs/comparisons.md

 ## wtch

-[wtch](https://github.com/mattdesl/wtch) is a small live-reload utility that budō builds on.
+[wtch](https://github.com/mattdesl/wtch) is a small live-reload utility not related to budo or watchify.
 It watches for JS/CSS/HTML changes and triggers a live-reload event.
 It can be used to augment wzrd with some watching capabilities.

 ```sh
 #example ...